Notes & Resources

 - Tong's notes on QFT, used for the first part of the course in Cambridge.
 Only canonical quantization.

 - Tong, Gauge Theory.
 Additional, but useful details.
+Very complete set of notes.

 General Relativity